 At the conclusion of the extension period, the appointment will be based on a majority of those who voted, no matter the final number of votes cast.

-7.5 E-Vote procedures
+7.5 eVote procedures

 Instant Run-off voting will be the election counting mechanism used to select a candidate in a ranked preferential voting method, based on a single list of candidates, ranked in order of preference.